 How Has Floor Price Strategy Changed?

-In second-price auctions setting price floors on inventory was one of the main tools publishers implemented to combat the general reduction of bids.
+In second-price auction, setting price floors on inventory were one of the main tools publishers implemented to combat the general reduction of bids.
 Floor prices are traditionally used by publishers to increase the closing price of their auctions.

 In a first-price auction, setting a floor can’t manipulate the clearing price, as the bid submitted by the buyer either wins or loses without reduction.
 The shift to first-price auctions instead requires publishers to rethink how they use floor prices.